 Opportunities to Develop Effective Strategies for Academic Success

-The TRiO CATS Program offers several opportunities to help students acquire the skills and confidence to be successful at MU:
+The TRiO Program offers several options to help students acquire the skills and confidence to be successful at MU:

 The LEAD Freshman Interest Group

 The Leadership Exploration and Academic Discovery (LEAD) FIG-Plus program is a 17-week Freshman Interest Group designed specifically for TRiO Student Support Services participants.
 The FIG model co-enrolls students in four classes in the fall semester of their freshman year.
 Participants in the LEAD FIG are housed together during the semester in a centrally located, ADA-adaptable residential community.
 Course programming for the LEAD FIG is designed to encourage communication, exploration of self, and celebration of differences within and outside the campus community.
 It focuses on personal identity, leadership, and career development within a success skills framework.

 A second Freshman Interest Group is available for TRiO students who live off campus.
 Like LEAD, it is designed to ease the transition from high school to college, promote strategies for academic success, and help TRiO participants connect with faculty, students, and learning experiences that will broaden their horizons and strengthen their bonds to the campus.